twilczak/angular-mail-demo/README.md

    Typically handle the styles, take data as input and dispatch events up to the container

    Don't forget to declare the new component in the unit test for the container!

+4. Get some data in your routes

+   You can have your components fetch data directly, however resolves ensure that data is available before route changes.